 - 1 medium banana, ripe and mashed

-- ¼ cup milk (I used soy milk, but other non-dairy or dairy milk should work)
+- 1/4 cup milk (any non-dairy or dairy milk should work)

 - 3 tablespoons coconut oil, melted

 - 1 1/2 teaspoons pure vanilla extract

 - 1/4 cup chopped dark chocolate chips (I use Enjoy Life)